Home

 Molli comes from a family and community that emphasized her inherent responsibility as a steward of the land and a fix-the-world person.
 She continues to seek protection and preservation of ancestral lands and cultural resources, raising her five children to carry on the tradition.

-Frankie Myers is a Yurok Tribal member, currently serving his second and final term as Vice Chairman.
+Frankie Myers is a Yurok Tribal member, formerly serving as Vice Chairman.
 Mr. Myers was born and raised on the Yurok Indian Reservation.
 Today, he and his wife are raising five children in the traditional village of Kenek, where his ancestors have lived since time immemorial.

-Frankie Myers is a Yurok Tribal member, currently serving his second and final term as Vice Chairman.
+Frankie Myers is a Yurok Tribal member, formerly serving as Vice Chairman.
 Mr. Myers was born and raised on the Yurok Indian Reservation.
 Today, he and his wife are raising five children in the traditional village of Kenek, where his ancestors have lived since time immemorial.

 Mr. Myers is known for his success in building bridges between diverse stakeholder groups.
 During his two terms as Vice Chairman, he worked with tribal, state and federal lawmakers as well as non and for-profit corporations, family farmers/ranchers and conservation groups to solve some of most complex challenges in Northern California.
 He helped lead the decades-long campaign to remove four fish-killing dams on the Klamath River.